RCFromCLE/RCFromCLE/README.md

 I'm an experienced Azure engineer with a background in systems administration, IaC, automation, and cloud engineering.

-My core competencies include:

-- Windows Server
+I present to you a semi-accurate list of technologies I have worked on professionally.
+The order has no significance.

 - Terraform
+- Ansible
-- Microsoft 365
+- Microsoft 365 - (Exchange and ADDS)
 - Azure
 - Azure Dev Ops
 - PowerShell
 - CMD
 - Bash
+- Hyper-V
 - Vsphere
 - K8s
-- Containerization
 - Docker
 - Concourse
-- VSCode
-- Azure Active Directory Connect
-- Team Foundation Server (TFS)
-- Git
-- Tanzu Kubernetes Grid Integrated (TKGI)
-- Jira
 - Splunk
+- Azure Log Analytics
+- Grafana
+- Prometheus
 - IIS
+- Apache
+- Web Sphere
 - CI/CD
 - SCCM
 - Helm